 - Gigabit LAN

 With a stunning black design with red accents, the MSI MPG X570 GAMING PLUS is definitely one of the best-looking motherboards out there.
-But it’s not all about looks, so let’s take a look at features and performance, and see whether or not it’s worth it.
+But it’s not all about looks, so let’s take a look at features and performance, and see whether or not it’s worth pairing with the 5800X.

 First things first, you get support for up to 4400MHz RAM, and up to 128GB of it thanks to four DIMM slots.
 Then there’s the excellent VRM section that has heatsinks to keep it cool, as well as the active cooling on the chipset itself.
 Reliable power delivery is the name of the game here, even when you’re pushing things hard.